awsdocs/amazon-elasticache-docs/doc_source/memcache/reserved-nodes-purchasing.md

    +  Choose the offering type from the **Offering Type** drop\-down list box\.
    + Enter a reserved node ID in the **Reserved Cache Node ID** text box\.
 **Note**
-The Reserved Cache Node ID is an unique customer\-specified identifier to track this reservation\.
+The Reserved Cache Node ID is a unique customer\-specified identifier to track this reservation\.
 If this box is left blank, ElastiCache automatically generates an identifier for the reservation\.

 1. Choose the **Next** button\.